gmp26/sources/resources/G2_RT7/index.md

 4. If we specify two (distinct) points, is there necessarily a unique circle that passes through them?
 What if we specify three (distinct) points?
 Or four?
 Or...?

     Pick examples of a suitable number of points.
 Can you find the equation of the unique circle that passes through them?
+How many ways can you find to do this?